josh-collinsworth/joco-sveltekit/src/routes/blog/build-static-sveltekit-markdown-blog.md

 - `import.meta.glob` is a Vite function.
 It imports any files that match the glob (wildcard string) provided--in this case, all `.md` files inside `src/routes/blog`.
   - That function returns an object where each file's relative path is the key, and the value is a "resolver" function (my term; not official) that loads the file contents as a JavaScript promise.
-- The `map` method is there to shape the file data, so it's easier to work with on the front end.
-(And since each item waits for a promise, we wrap it in an `await Promise.all`.)
+- The `map` method is there to shape each file's data, so it's easier to work with on the front end.
+And since each item waits for a promise, we wrap it in an `await Promise.all`.
   - Since we know the path will begin with `..` and end with `.md`, we can safely use `.slice(2, -3)` to remove those characters and end up with the route.
 - Next, we sort the posts by descending date (since this is a blog, of course, and we'll want our newest posts showing first).
   - Note that your posts will need a validly formatted `date` frontmatter property for the sorting to work--i.e., something  `new Date()` can understand.